 According to The National Post, the success of these schools of choice is only one of the incentives driving the growth of these alternative campuses.
 Like the circumstances in America driving forth the growth of charter schools, Canadian school leaders are prompting changes “partly to compete with the lure of private schools and stem plummeting enrollment.”

 Athletics in America’s Charter Schools

 While America does not currently have a charter school that focuses specifically on athletics, there is a growing trend among charter schools to foster athleticism.
-The Massachusetts Charter School Athletic Organization counts among its members 1/3 of all the charter schools in the area.
+The Massachusetts Charter School Athletic Organization counts 1/3 of all the charter schools in the area among its members.

 The trend does not stop in Massachusetts.
-The Texas Charter School Academic and Athletic League provides their students at participating charter schools in Dallas and Houston with opportunities to complete in volleyball, six man tackle, flag football, cross country, basketball, track and field, and soccer.
+The Texas Charter School Academic and Athletic League provides their students at participating charter schools in Dallas and Houston with opportunities to compete in volleyball, six-man tackle, flag football, cross country, basketball, track and field, and soccer.
 In Arizona, the Charter Athletic Association serves its schools’ students in baseball, basketball, football, golf, soccer, and volleyball.

 Other charter schools are joining the ranks of “traditional” leagues.
 For example, Mystic Valley Regional in Massachusetts became the first charter school to join the state’s primary high school sports leagues, allowing the school to compete against both traditional public and private schools.
 According to the athletic director of Mystic Valley Regional, “Why wouldn’t we compete with them?
 We put our sneakers on the same way,” as reported by the Boston Globe.

 While not all schools focus on athleticism as Toronto's basketball academy may, the trend in Canada may transfer over the border and into American charter schools.

 Questions?
 Contact us on Facebook. @publicschoolreview